brunomontezano/blog/content/cv.md

 area of ​​mental health.
-I perform data analysis with big data and bleeding edge machine learning techniques within the mental health area at the Molecular Psychiatry Laboratory at Hospital de Clínicas de Porto Alegre, in addition to performing scientific writing activities, reviewing articles for two periodicals, The R Journal (in the R programming area focused on machine learning, psychiatry/psychology, epidemiology and cohort studies) and The Journal of Open Source Software (participating in the review of papers in the field of open source software focused on data analysis).
+I perform data analysis with big data and bleeding edge machine learning techniques within the mental health area at the Molecular Psychiatry Laboratory at Hospital de Clínicas de Porto Alegre, in addition to performing scientific writing activities, reviewing articles for three journals, The R Journal (in the R programming area focused on machine learning, psychiatry/psychology, epidemiology and cohort studies), The Journal of Open Source Software (participating in the review of papers in the field of open source software focused on data analysis) and the Brazilian Journal of Psychiatry (on mood disorders and machine learning).
 I also participate in the research group Alliance (Artificial Intelligence in Neuroscience) coordinated by Dr. Ives Cavalcante Passos.
 Within the programming area, I have extensive experience and familiarity with the R programming language and